RomanLut/hx-esp32-cam-fpv/doc/building_gs_image.md

   (exit using SPACE)

-* [Optional] Pair bluetooth mouse to be able to access debug interface with it:
+* [Optional] Pair bluetooth mouse to be able to access OSD menu or debug interface with it:
   * ```bluetoothctl```
   * ```scan on```
   * put mouse into pairing mode, find out address